Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Review of Projector Quantum Monte Carlo

 \subsection{Projector quantum Monte Carlo}

 The essence of any projector QMC methods is that one computes the ground state energy and properties via an imaginary-time propagation

 where $\tau$ is the imaginary time, $|\Psi_0\rangle$ is the exact ground state and $|\Phi_0\rangle$ is an initial starting wavefunction satisfying $\langle\Phi_0|\Psi_0\rangle \ne 0$.
 Without any further modification, this is an exact approach to the computation of the ground state wavefunction.
 In practice, a deterministic implementation of \cref{eq:exact} scales exponentially with system size and therefore one resorts to a stochastic realization of \cref{eq:exact} for scalable simulations.
-Such a stochastic realization is typically referred to as QMC.
+Such a stochastic realization is typically referred to as projector QMC.

 Unfortunately, a direct implementation of \cref{eq:exact} via QMC suffers from the infamous fermionic sign problem.\cite{Troyer2005May} In first quantized QMC methods such as DMC, fermionic antisymmetry is not imposed explicitly.
-Such approaches require the imposition of the fermionic nodal structure in the first-quantized trial function. to compute the fermionic ground state.
-The treatment of this nodal structure introduces a sign problem that can be ameliorated at the cost of introducing a bias such as treating the nodal structure as fixed by the trial function.
+Such approaches require the imposition of the fermionic nodal structure using trial wavefunctions to compute the fermionic ground state.
+The use of an approximate nodal structure introduces a bias.
 In second quantized QMC methods the sign problem manifests in a different way.
 The statistical estimates from a second quantizated QMC method exhibit variances that grow exponentially with system size.
 Therefore for simulations of large systems no meaningful statistical estimates can be obtained.
-It is then necessary to impose a constraint in the imaginary-time propagation to deal with the the sign problem.
-An example of such a constraint is the "phaseless" constraint in AFQMC (see below).
+It is then necessary to impose a constraint in the imaginary-time propagation to deal with the the sign problem and to obtain statistical efficiency.
+An example of such a constraint is the ``phaseless" constraint in AFQMC (see below).
 While such constraints introduce biases in the final estimates, rendering QMC approaches inherently approximate in practice, different constrained approaches will have relative strengths and weaknesses with respect to accuracy and flexibility.